learn-co-students/sinatra-password-security-Instructors/README.md

 	end
 ```

 We also need to check if that user's password matches up with our password_digest.
 We can use a method called `authenticate`.
 The method is provided for us by the bcrypt gem.
 Our `authenticate` method takes a string as an argument.
-If the string matches up against the password digest, it will return the user object, otherwise it will return false.
+If the string matches the password digest, it will return the user object; otherwise it will return false.
 Therefore, we can check that we have a user AND that the user is authenticated.
 If so, we'll set the `session[:user_id]` and redirect to the `/success` route.
 Otherwise, we'll redirect to the `/failure` route so our user can try again.

 ```ruby